udu3324/Hacker-UI-v8.4/README.md

 It is a fun game i made, a clicker game.
 It can be a competitive game, a joke, a troll, a cps measuring device, and more.

 # Requirements
-Make sure you have JRE/JDK 8 or above.
+Make sure you have JDK 8 or above.

 # How To Start
-1, Download the HackerGUI.jar file

-2, Click on it to run
+1, Create a clone of the respository and extract the files into a folder

+2, Compile Main.java using terminal or a IDE of your choice (i preffer intellij)

+javac --8 main.java

+3, Run it using terminal or a IDE of your choice (i preffer intellij)

+java main.java

 # How To Play
 1, (optional but recommended) Set your name